Master of Computer Science (MCS) Degree

 - A maximum of 2 courses (6 graduate semester credit hours) from transfer credit.
 For additional departmental guidelines regarding transfer credit, see the Policies tab.

 - The requirements for one area of specialization (see below for areas of specialization).
-The MCS degree program offers twelve areas of specialization:
+The MCS degree program offers five areas of specialization:

 - A 10 week-6 month internship.
 Students are responsible for obtaining and selecting an internship that best aligns with their career goals.